 The 5 Best Dive Sites in Sipadan

 The island has a total of twelve dive sites which each offers its distinctive features and attractions.
 A total of 16,846 hectares consist of coral reefs and sea areas around the Island are now official park areas.

-This makes Borneo diving Sipadan Island one of the best places to go for your scuba fix.
+This makes Borneo diving Sipadan Island one of the best places to go for your scuba fix so grab your scuba diving gear.
 And here are 5 dive sites in the Sipadan islands which you just can’t afford to miss out on.

 1. Barracuda Point

 Barracuda Point is outstanding and is known as one of the top dive sites which is know for its great barracuda shoal (in the thousands) which are often seen in a tornado like formation.

 The Barracuda Point dive starts off by descending deep along the sheer wall, looking out into the blue for pelagics.
 Eventually, you end up heading towards the south at a depth of around 22 meters.